AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/grant-a-user-full-administrative-access.md

   <tr>
    <td>Users</td>
    <td>Full access</td>
-   <td> <p>Limited access</p> <p>They cannot assign groups to users for which they are not a <span>group administrator</span> or groups that are not public.</p> <p>They cannot assign an access level to users which is higher then their own access level.</p> <p>If their group administrative access is enabled on their Access Level and they are designated as a <span>group administrator</span> on a group, they can reset the password of and log in as the users in the group they administer and their subgroups.
+   <td> <p>Limited access</p> <p>They cannot assign groups to users for which they are not a group administrator or groups that are not public.</p> <p>They cannot assign an access level to users which is higher then their own access level.</p> <p>If their group administrative access is enabled on their Access Level and they are designated as a group administrator on a group, they can reset the password of and log in as the users in the group they administer and their subgroups.
 They cannot reset the password of or log in as a System Administrator.<br>For more information about enabling group administrative access for users, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md" class="MCXref xref">Grant access to users</a>.</p> </td>
   </tr>
  </tbody>
 </table>